Sky blue: Celeste

+In reality, it can be difficult to observe the pure celeste, being the colour of a clear day with optimal meteorological conditions; other shades of blue are often visible in the sky, as Light Sky Blue and similar gradations, among which is the other conventional celeste, similar to the light blue sky colours rather than the pure celeste.
+One scientific explanation needs to be made: the Sun emits light across the entire electromagnetic spectrum and so celeste, which is very close to the white with a RGB of 178,255,255, is very luminous, and so visible in the direction of the Sun because it is there the maximum quantity of solar light is present, especially towards the horizon, even if human eyes can only perceive the visible light.
+Here celeste and variations are more visible in the warm seasons because of the inclination of a hemisphere with respect to the Sun, in spring and especially summer, with the optimisation of solar light, hours of daylight and meteorological factors.

+Being the gradation of near-perfectly sunny and clear sky, the colour of an ideal sky, it is difficult to see pure celeste, especially during the coldest or most unstable seasons; instead, generically the sky shows the colour of the other conventional celeste with 100% of blue, recalling a light zenithal blue and the next other types of sky blue; this is not surprising due to the best diffusion of the blue because of the Raylegh scattering.

 Bleu celeste ("sky blue") is a rarely occurring tincture in heraldry (not being one of the seven main colours or metals or the three "staynard colours").
 This tincture is sometimes also called ciel or simply celeste.
 It is depicted in a lighter shade than the range of shades of the more traditional tincture azure, which is the standard blue used in heraldry.

 Gradations

 The Italian Wikipedia cites Il dizionario dei colori: nomi e valori in quadricromia by S.Fantetti and C.Petracchi and describes multiple variants of celeste as shown below, plus details as defined in the infobox above.

 Light sky blue

 Displayed at right is the web colour light sky blue.
 It is close in shade to baby blue.

 Medium sky blue

 Displayed at right is the colour medium sky blue.
 This is the colour that is called sky blue in Crayola crayons.
 This colour was formulated by Crayola in 1958.

 "Sky blue" appears in the 32, 48, 64, 96 and 120 packs of crayons.